Ahmadazeem73/Ahmadazeem73/README.md

 - 👋 Hi, I’m @Ahmadazeem
 - 👀 I’m interested in use of AI in civil engineering
-- 🌱 I’m currently learning ...Python in Civil Engineering
+- 🌱 I’m currently Working ... in Sustainable composite with A.I
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Modelling in civil engineering project
 - 📫 How to reach me ..Davidahmadazeem@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Mr
 - ⚡ Fun fact: ...

 <!---